Master of Arts (Philosophy)

 PhD Eligibility

-Students who complete all the degree requirements of the MA (Philosophy) are eligible to apply to the PhD Apologetics major at NOBTS.
-Students who wish to pursue a PhD Theology major will need 9 hours of Hebrew to apply.
+Students who complete all the degree requirements of the MA (Philosophy) are eligible to apply to the PhD at NOBTS.
 Students should, however, refer to all current admission requirements for Research Doctoral Programs to ensure the MA (Philosophy) meets the criteria for specific majors.